 Who are the defending national champions?

-- At the Community College Championship Tournament in Chicago in March (24 teams): Valencia College’s (Orlando, Florida) A team
+- At the 2024 Community College Championship Tournament in Chicago in February: Chipola College (Marianna, Florida)

-- From the 2017 High School National Championship Tournament in Atlanta in May (304 teams): Hunter College High School’s (New York, New York) A team
+- At the 2023 High School National Championship Tournament in Atlanta in May (304 teams): Barrington High School’s A team (Barrington, Illinois)

-- From the 2017 Middle School National Championship Tournament in Dallas in May (160 teams): Aptakisic Junior High School (Buffalo Grove, Illinois)
+- At the 2023 Middle School National Championship Tournament in Chicago in May (160 teams): W. L. Chenery Middle School (Belmont, Massachusetts)

-From the 2017 Small School National Championship Tournament in Chicago in April (126 teams):
+At the 2023 Small School National Championship Tournament in Chicago in April (132 teams):